nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 `gc_service_uri` (optional) -- If you are using the dynamic GC/GTS service, this url should point there.

+`tms_defs_file` (optional) -- If using a Tile Matrix Sets file different from the one bundled with the script, you can define it here instead of using the command line parameter.

+**reproject options**

-`target_epsg_code` (required) -- The projection that your source imagery will be reprojected to.
+- `target_epsg_code` (required) -- The projection that your source imagery will be reprojected to.
 Note that this projection must have Tile Matrix Sets configured in the Tile Matrix Set definition file.

-`tms_defs_file` (optional) -- If using a Tile Matrix Sets file different from the one bundled with the script, you can define it here instead of using the command line parameter.
+- `source_gc_uri` (required) -- If a reproject endpoint, this is the URI of the source WMTS GetCapabilities endpoint.
+- `replace_with_local` (optional) -- Replace matching host names with local Docker host IP 172.17.0.1 so that connections stay local

 **wmts_service options**